jfargnoli01/Overlook/README.md

 ## Challenges

 - Working with the various API endpoints
-- Accessing and managing the data and ensuring we write clear readable code
+- Accessing and managing the data while writing clear readable code
 - Making atomic commits and PRs when working independently
 - Completing project by deadline